Viswa-Vinod/PaymentWithdrawalMicroService/README.md

 The unit tests for the paymentservice are in the tests folder.
 They currently do not work.
 I have nevertheless uploaded it to get help on the matter.
 The issue is that the tests always seem to pass!!,even when I set the assertions to be such that they should not be satisfied.

+To run the application, run the following commands:

+npm install
+node server.js

+You'll also need a mongoDB locally installed with default DB privileges (none).
+It should be accessible through "mongodb://127.0.0.1/pnplabs" alternatovely, the environment must set the url to the DB through the PROCESS.ENV.URl variable.

+The db must have a databse called 'pnplabs'
+The database should have a collection called 'useraccts' The collection should have sample data in the form {userID: "u01", bal: 2000}

+Once the node server starts listening, you can go to http://localhost:3000/withdrawal/u01/23    (where the lat two url parameters are the userID and amount)

+and get the balance displayed in the browser from the server

+Any other api point called will error out.

+Then go to the browser and enter the following: